MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-two.md

 ## Production environment or default environment?

-The type of environment that you create depends on whether you purchased a Dynamics 365 Guides license or not. **If you bought a license for [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)], [set up a production environment](#set-up-a-production-environment
+The type of environment that you create depends on whether you purchased a Dynamics 365 Guides license or not. **If you bought a license for [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)], [set up a production environment](setup-step-two#set-up-a-production-environment
 ).** A production environment provides you with backup and restore capabilities.

-**If you haven't purchased a license yet (you have a trial subscription), [set up a default environment](#set-up-a-default-environment
+**If you haven't purchased a license yet (you have a trial subscription), [set up a default environment](setup-step-two#set-up-a-default-environment
 ).**

 > [!NOTE]